AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 with teaMPI.
 Integrating soft error resilience to task sharing using hashes is not possible in theory, hence hashes need to be validated after redundant computations.
-Fortunately we can still validate the task computations by prechecking admissability criteria of the task computations, which are usually not transparent to applications.
+Fortunately we can still validate the task computations by prechecking admissibility criteria of the task computations, which are usually not transparent to applications.
 In this version of SWE, we share a computed task, only if it is validated using the following 2 criteria:
-1. ***Physical Admissability*** : Computations are within some certain physical constraints, like no negative water height or bathymetry data is constant.
+1. ***Physical Admissibility*** : Computations are within some certain physical constraints, like no negative water height or bathymetry data is constant.
 These criteria are higly application specific
-2. ***Numerical Admissability*** : No floating point errors are present (NaN) and relaxed discrete maximum principle TODO
+2. ***Numerical Admissibility*** : No floating point errors are present (NaN) and relaxed discrete maximum principle TODO

-If any data array, that can suffer from a bit flip, doesn't meet a predefined admissability criterion, then we assume that an SDC is present.
+If any data array, that can suffer from a bit flip, doesn't meet a predefined admissibility criterion, then we assume that an SDC is present.
 Unfortunately we can not assume that any SDC occurred in the data will be detected in the future because of the computations depend on the data, if we want to use task sharing.
 This means, we have to check all the data array and share our computed